 1) Spread harvested potatoes in a single layer in a cool, dark, well-ventilated area

-3) Cure for 1-4 weeks to allow skins to toughen up before storing
+3) Cure for 1-4 weeks to allow skin to toughen up before storing

 4) Higher humidity is needed for curing compared to storage